RealZuluWarrior/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond : Set permissions to hello
- 9-John_Doe : Set mode permission for hello 10-mirror_permissions : set hello 's mode to olleh's mode
+ 9-John_Doe : Set mode permission for hello 10-mirror_permissions : set hello 's mode to olleh's mode 11-directories_permissions : all subdirectories of the current directory